drteeth/elixir-es-cqrs/slides.md

 ???

-# Indexing

-Sequentially reading from source tables is slow, so we use indexing

-* Speed up reads by creating alternative indexes behind the scenes
-* Alternative structure
-  * Separate map of the documents based on some field
-* Optimized for particular read patterns
-* Requires domain knowledge
+# Indexing speeds up read time by keeping alternative lookups for specific read patterns.
+Comes at the cost of write speed.

 * UI design informs which indexes are important
-* Sacrifices write speed
 * Each index adds cost to write time so that strong consistency is always observed.

-Hang on to the idea of multiple, domain-informed representations
+* Hang on to the idea of multiple, domain-informed representations

 ---
 class: middle